avogel3/dotfiles/README.md

 ### Installation

 Install the above packages first, then symlink the dotfiles to the home directory.
+Note: this process depends on using dotmatix as part of your tooling; you'll get unexpected results if not.

 ```ruby
 ln -sf .zshrc.local ~/.zshrc.local